UnskilledFreak/Freakylay/README.md

 Basically every possible color which is used in the web.
 Internally, the overlay uses RGB(a) scheme, but it should work with HSL/HSV as well.

 Why is there **N/A** for DataPuller version since version 3 release?
-Because version 3 is not strictly written to DataPuller anymore, it supports HTTPStatus as well.
+Because version 3 is not strictly written to DataPuller anymore, it supports other mods and games as well.

 ## Changelog
 - 3.0.0